-We now give some examples to illustrate the growth of non-state enterprises, and the number of people employed by these firms, as well as the increases in the gross industrial output of these firms.
-The Chinese government made a distinction between private companies of fewer than eight people, calling them 'Individually-owned business" (getihu), and those with a higher number of staff.
+We now give some examples to illustrate the growth of non-state enterprises, and the number of people employed by these firms, as well as the increase in the gross industrial output of these firms.
+The Chinese government made a distinction between private companies of fewer than eight people, calling them 'individually owned businesses' (getihu), and those with a higher number of staff.
 The following examples illustrate the growth in private enterprises with more than eight employees.
 In 1989, there were 906,000 private enterprises employing 1,600,000 people; a decade later in 1999, the corresponding numbers were 1,508,900 firms employing 202,200,000 people.
-The growth of "Individually-owned business" went from 12,500,000 companies employing 194,000 people in 1989, to 28,500,000 employing 544,000 people in 1999.
+The growth of individually owned businesses went from 12,500,000 companies employing 194,000 people in 1989, to 28,500,000 employing 544,000 people in 1999.
 In terms of gross industrial output: the non-state-owned enterprises grew from 24% to 73.9%, while the state-owned ones declined from 76% to 24% during the years from 1980 to 1999.
-Going back to Maoist times, there were only about 160,000 private entrepreneurs in 1956, while in 1999, after two decades of marketization, their number had grown to 20,220,000.
+In Maoist times, there were only about 160,000 private entrepreneurs in 1956, while in 1999, after two decades of marketization, their number had grown to 20,220,000.

 During the 1990s, while the CCP was having difficulty recruiting peasants and workers, its traditional supporters, the private entrepreneurs were eager to join the CCP.
-Jiang regarded admitting members of the "new social strata", which had made extraordinary contributions to China's economic modernization, into the CCP as a way to revitalize the party, as well as strengthen their support for the party.
+Jiang regarded admitting members of the 'new social strata', who had made extraordinary contributions to China's economic modernization, into the CCP as a way to revitalize the party, as well as strengthen their support for the party.
 Jiang's move to include the capitalists in the CCP was welcomed by many as a manifestation of the CCP's abandonment of its old political rigidity, and of its new willingness to accommodate China's rising economic and social groups.
-Ideologically Jiang's "Three Represents" provided the ideological justification for the CCP's accommodation of the private entrepreneurs.
+Jiang's 'Three Represents' provided the ideological justification for the CCP's accommodation of the private entrepreneurs.

 Since Mao's time, the top leaders of the CCP had adopted a two-pronged approach to revitalizing the party - political reform coupled with ideological renovation.
-Regarding the "Three Represents" as his unique ideological legacy and contribution to China, Jiang wanted to see it linked with, and elevated to the same level as, Mao Zedong Thought and Deng Xiaoping Theory, both of which were enshrined in the party Constitution.
-During the Sixteenth Party Congress in 2002, Jiang succeeded in incorporating his "Three Represents" in the party Constitution.
+Regarding the 'Three Represents' as his unique ideological legacy and contribution to China, Jiang wanted to see it linked with, and elevated to the same level as, Mao Zedong Thought and Deng Xiaoping Theory, both of which were enshrined in the party Constitution.
+During the Sixteenth Party Congress in 2002, Jiang succeeded in incorporating his 'Three Represents' into the party Constitution.

-Jiang promoted the "Three Represents" hand-in-hand with two other concepts, "Rule by Virtue" and "Rule of Law", as ideological tools to educate and indoctrinate the cadres of all levels in order to improve their attitude and behaviour.
-Rule by virtue meant maintaining a proper work style, living plainly, sacrificing self-interest for public good, and serving the people.
+Jiang promoted the 'Three Represents' together with two other concepts, 'Rule by Virtue' and 'Rule of Law', as ideological tools to educate and indoctrinate the cadres of all levels to improve their attitude and behaviour.
+Rule by virtue meant maintaining a proper work style, living plainly, sacrificing self-interest for the public good, and serving the people.
 Rule by virtue was inherent in the Chinese traditional system of governance, which assumed that dynasty rulers embodied benevolence, and that their officials applied Confucian morality in governing the country.
 Was it Jiang's intention to revive Confucian values?
 Interpreters of Jiang's 'rule by virtue' believed Jiang meant to invoke socialist virtues for a modern society.
-Since the Chinese had grown weary and indifferent to moral indoctrination, after decades of deadly Maoist ideological campaigns, proponents of rule by virtue believed that the government needed to build appropriate institutions to implement these ideals, rather than relying on empty propaganda.
+Since the Chinese had grown weary and indifferent to moral indoctrination after decades of deadly Maoist ideological campaigns, proponents of rule by virtue believed that the government needed to build appropriate institutions to implement these ideals, rather than relying on empty propaganda.

-8. Summary: The Legacy of the Jiang Era
+Summary: the legacy of the Jiang era